stefan-jeitler/change-blog/ReadMe.md

 # ChangeTracker - empower your releases

-ChangeTracker is web service that enables you to keep track of your releases and changes.
+ChangeTracker is a web service that enables you to keep track of your releases and changes.

-Due to the continuous movement towards microservices releases are harder to track.
+Due to the continuous movement towards microservices, releases are harder to track.
-Often monoliths gets subdivided into many micro/nano services, each of them are deployed independently with its own versioning.
+Often monoliths get subdivided into many micro/nano services, each of them are deployed independently with its own versioning.

 Imagine you're a product owner who is responsible for many products.
 In order to communicate the changes to the customer you need to be up-to-date about the releases.